-The hotel features ‘The Lounge’ which is both a breakfast venue and lounge and in fact the centerpiece of the Hotel.
-It is an inviting and exclusive space for socializing, reflection, and work where guests have unlimited access to snacks and beverages available direct from the self-service counters.
+The hotel features ‘The Lounge’, which is both a breakfast venue and lounge and, in fact, the centerpiece of the hotel.
+It is an inviting and exclusive space for socializing, reflection, and work where guests can access snacks and beverages directly from the self-service counters.

-In the middle of the main building lies The Courtyard, the epicenter in which everything and everyone passes through.
-This airy central space features restored original cast-iron columns and decorative frescos which add a timeless elegance to the building.
+In the middle of the main building lies The Courtyard, the epicenter through which everything and everyone passes.
+This airy central space features restored cast-iron columns and decorative frescos, adding timeless elegance to the building.

-The hotel pool is a prime spot for sun-worshipping and star gazing; a little oasis within inner George Town where guests can enjoy a leisure dip or an invigorating cardiovascular workout.
-Also surrounding The Pool and The Lounge lie spacious Cabanas for guests to relax in.
+The hotel pool is a prime spot for sun-worshipping and star gazing, a little oasis within inner George Town where guests can enjoy a leisure dip or an invigorating cardiovascular workout.
+Also surrounding The Pool and The Lounge lie spacious Cabanas for guests to relax.

-Each guestroom at The Edison George Town has been sensitively designed to retain much of the building’s historical character but at the same time offer chic and contemporary comfort within.
+Each guestroom at The Edison George Town has been sensitively designed to retain much of the building’s historical character and offer chic and contemporary comfort within.
 The winner and their guest will be staying in a 35-38sqm.
-Deluxe Premium Room with a comfortable bed, work desk, seating, coffee and tea making facilities, and an ensuite bathroom with unique and luxurious bath amenities.
+Deluxe Premium Room with a comfortable bed, work desk, seating, coffee and tea-making facilities, and an ensuite bathroom with unique and luxurious bath amenities.

 4. Eastern & Oriental Hotel

 At the E&O, life’s true pleasures never go out of fashion.
 For almost 135 years, the hotel has welcomed the world in a timeless style.
-This legacy is conserved and further elevated with the re-opening of the Heritage Wing that is now setting the new standard as a leading destination in classic hospitality.
+This legacy is conserved and further elevated with the re-opening of the Heritage Wing, which is now setting a new standard as a leading destination in classic hospitality.